Elden Ring bosses: How many bosses you'll battle and tips to beat them

 Top tips for taking on Elden Ring bosses

-Every boss is going to be different, and there will be no hard and fast rule that will work against them all, but there are some key things to keep in mind.
+Every boss is different and no hard or fast rule will work against them all, however, there are some key things to keep in mind.

 Bosses are part of the main story but they can also be stumbled upon outside of that in all manner of places - making a hasty exit and coming back once you have more firepower is definitely a smart play and one that we will be using frequently when we get started.